cilium/cilium/Documentation/network/concepts/ipam/azure.rst

 .. note::

    While still maintained for now, Azure IPAM is considered legacy.
-The recommended way to install cilium on AKS is `Bring your own CNI <https://docs.microsoft.com/en-us/azure/aks/use-byo-cni?tabs=azure-cli>`_ or `Azure CNI Powered by Cilium <https://aka.ms/aks/cilium-dataplane>`_.
+   The recommended ways to install cilium on AKS are `Bring your own CNI <https://docs.microsoft.com/en-us/azure/aks/use-byo-cni?tabs=azure-cli>`_ or `Azure CNI Powered by Cilium <https://aka.ms/aks/cilium-dataplane>`_.